Volunteers

 Who are our Volunteers?

 The first step for any volunteer is to contact us to let us know they are interested.
-We’ll ask that you download the application packet or we can email it to you.
+We’ll ask you to complete an application packet (we can email it to you.)
 Next, we’ll do a criminal background check and invite you to a training session.

 We Ask Our Volunteers To:

-• Spend about 2 hours each week for volunteer opportunities
+• Spend about 2 hours each week for volunteer tutor opportunities

 • Attend a Volunteer Tutoring Orientation